Woccon language

-Woccon was one of two Catawban (also known as Eastern Siouan) languages of what is now the Eastern United States.
+Woccon was one of two attested Catawban (also known as Eastern Siouan) languages of what is now the Eastern United States.
 Together with the Western Siouan languages, they formed the Siouan language family.
 It is attested only in a vocabulary of 143 words, printed in a 1709 compilation by English colonist John Lawson of Carolina.
-The Woccon people that Lawson encountered have been considered by scholars to have been a late subdivision of the Waccamaw.
+The Woccon people that Lawson encountered have been considered by some scholars, including John R. Swanton, to have possibly been a late subdivision of the Waccamaw.
+Contemporary linguists and researchers have been unable to resolve whether Woccon directly represents the language of the historic Waccamaw people, as opposed to representing a related Catawban language.

 The Woccon are believed to have been decimated as a people during the Tuscarora War in the Carolinas with English colonists in 1713.
-Survivors were likely absorbed into the Tuscarora, an Iroquoian-speaking people.
-Most of the Tuscarora migrated north to New York, settling with the five nations of the Iroquois Confederacy by 1722 and being accepted as the sixth.
+Survivors were likely absorbed into the Tuscarora, an Iroquoian-speaking people, who subsequently migrated north to New York, settling with the five nations of the Iroquois Confederacy by 1722 and being accepted as the sixth.
 Under these pressures, the Woccon language is believed to have become extinct in the eighteenth century.
-Some descendants of partial Woccon ancestry survive in the Southeast as well as Canada, where the Six Nations of the Iroquois migrated after the American Revolutionary War.
+Some descendants of Woccon ancestry possibly survive in the Southeast as well as Canada, where the Six Nations of the Iroquois migrated after the American Revolutionary War.

+Documentation

+The Woccon language is poorly attested, with all known material originating from a single colonial source.
+The primary record is a 143-word list compiled by John Lawson in 1711, which includes vocabulary from Tuskeruro, Pampticough, and Woccon.
+Additional attestations come from an 1806 list by Adelung and Vater, which includes 16 German-Woccon glosses.
+However, researchers have noted that several terms in this list appear to duplicate entries from Lawson and may reflect confusion between Woccon and Catawba terms.

+The linguistic data suffers from inconsistencies and inaccuracies.
+Lawson, for example, claimed that Woccon lacked "l" and "f" sounds, yet included such letters in his transcriptions.
+The language documentation was recorded by non-native speakers and filtered through colonial perspectives, further complicating efforts to assess accuracy.
+Scholars working with these records have pointed out that the limited and inconsistent nature of the data makes identifying grammatical patterns or establishing definitive linguistic relationships extremely difficult.
+As such, Woccon remains a fragmentarily attested and ambiguously classified language within the Eastern Siouan branch.